ScalizerOrg/odoo-configurator/README.md

     self.configurator.slack.send_message('Starting Stuff Import')
 ```

-Note: To use Slack notification, the `Odoo Configurator` Slapp app must be added in the channel.
+Note: To use Slack notification, the `Odoo Configurator` Slack app must be added in the channel.

 ## Keepass